 Since you can’t change your car color every week, so it’s important to get a color that you’re happy with.
-This comprehensive guide will walk you through the top car color trends of 2022.
+This comprehensive guide will walk you through the top car color trends of this year.

 With any of these car colors, you can rest easy knowing that your car will be in style for years to come!

-The most popular car color in 2022 is white, which is no surprise.
+The most popular car color this year is white, which is no surprise.
 White is the most popular car color year after year, and it’s likely to do with the fact that it’s so neutral but still finds a way to accent a modern car’s appearance in a way that bolder colors simply can’t.